JayCuthrell/fudge-org-eleventy-excellent/src/posts/around-the-bend.md

 ### [Chaser: iPod Touch nadir (2022)](https://www.techmeme.com/220510/p29?utm_campaign=Start%20the%20week%20more%20informed&utm_medium=email&utm_source=Revue%20newsletter#a220510p29)

 > *Apple discontinues the iPod touch, leaving the device on sale “while supplies last” and ending the product line after debuting the original iPod in October 2001.*
 >
 >

 [![Chaser: iPod Touch nadir (2022)](https://bucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com/public/images/be3e5276-0668-4c4c-9290-9b02c41394f2_280x280.jpeg "Chaser: iPod Touch nadir (2022)")](https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2Fbe3e5276-0668-4c4c-9290-9b02c41394f2_280x280.jpeg)Source: [www.techmeme.com](https://www.techmeme.com/220510/p29?utm_campaign=Start%20the%20week%20more%20informed&utm_medium=email&utm_source=Revue%20newsletter#a220510p29)

-# Update:
+# Update

 And speaking of staying forever… farewell to Revue… and hello (for now) to Substack.

 It appears that Substack will happily digest things from Revue via RSS full feed import but… I’m just learning this now and expect there are caveats.

 For example… I had multiple “null” import results which required deleting and running import again.
 The “null” requiring a manual delete step is probably due to a considerate no-clobbering feature for overwriting a successful slug even if it is empty.